-- Commitments in respect of acquisition of investments - Commitments in respect of contracts placed for property, plant and e - Uncalled commitments to subscribe for additional shares in joint and other investments - Commitments in respect of a civil settlement in China - a.
-Commitments in respect of acquisition of investments: - i. and solar photovoltaic assets for RMB 3.3 billion (approximately \$\$700 million). - ii.
+Grou ıp --- (S\$ million) Note 2021 2020 Commitments in respect of acquisition of investments (a) 1,020 Commitments in respect of contracts placed for property, plant and equipment 152 215 Uncalled commitments to subscribe for additional shares in joint ventures and other investments 52 52 Commitments in respect of a civil settlement in China (b) 45 45 1,269 312

+- a.
+Commitments in respect of acquisition of investments: - In November 2021, the Group signed an agreement to acquire a 98% interest in a portfolio of operational wind and solar photovoltaic assets for RMB 3.3 billion (approximately S\$700 million). - ii.
 In December 2021, the Group signed an equity transfer agreement for a 35% interest in SDIC New Energy Investment Co., Ltd for an equity consideration of approximately RMB 1.5 billion (approximately S\$320 million).
 The acquisition was completed on January 28, 2022. - b.
 As part of the settlement relating to the discharge of off-specification wastewater by its 98.42% (2020: 95%) owned joint venture wastewater treatment company, Sembcorp Nanjing Suiwu Company Limited, the Group is committed to investments of \$\$45 million over four years (by December 2023) to develop projects and initiatives to support environmental protection in China.
 As at December 31, 2021, the Group has commenced on these investments and completed certain projects including upgrading of wastewater treatment plants in China, where the actual investment spend of completed projects is subject to audit and confirmation by the Nanjing Procuratorate and court.